-Except for offenses mandating a court appearance, a defendant may waive his/her right to be arraigned on the violation and enter a plea of not guilty at the counter or by phone or over the internet using the Court's automated systems.
+Except for offenses mandating a court appearance, a defendant may waive his/hertheir right to be arraigned on the violation and enter a plea of not guilty at the front counter of the Clerk's Office in Room C-10, or by phone, by mail, or over the internet using the Court's automated systems.
 The Clerk will assign a trial date within the statutory time requirements of Penal Code § 1382, unless the defendant waives that right on the form provided by the Clerk.

-[Rule 3.4 adopted effective 5/1/98; amended 1/1/14; renumbered as Rule 4.4 effective 1/1/22]
+[Rule 3.4 adopted effective 5/1/98; amended 1/1/14; renumbered as Rule 4.4 effective 1/1/2222; amended 7/1/24]